Mingan Archipelago National Park Reserve: St Lawrence River

 In North America, during the French regime (1534-1763), several shipwrecks marked the history of navigation on the St. Lawrence River.

-A path of discovery, a route of transport and settlement, an axis of trade and development, a privileged navigable route, little known, perilous and difficult, sailors did not venture on the St. Lawrence at nightfall, neither before the beginning of May nor after the end of November.

 The Mingan Archipelago

 Human occupation of the Mingan Archipelago dates back at least 2000 years.
-The First Nations, were attracted to the marine resources of this part of the gulf and engaged in molluscs harvesting, salmon fishing and seal hunting, among other activities.
+The First Nations were attracted to the marine resources of this part of the gulf and engaged in molluscs harvesting, salmon fishing and seal hunting, among other activities.

 Since the 16th century, the Spaniards, Portuguese and Basques have exploited the marine wealth of the coasts, the gulf and the estuary, the Basques have fished for cod and hunted whales in the Mingan archipelago.

 Excavations carried out in 1986 by the Parks Canada, Quebec Region, on Mingan Island Nue and Mingan Harbour Island revealed the remains of a stone oven used by the Basques to melt the blubber of marine mammals.
-Historical documentation and artifacts suggest that this kiln was built and used by Basques in the seventeenth and eighteenth centuries.
+Historical documentation and artifacts suggest that this kiln was built and used in the seventeenth and eighteenth centuries.